Squagward/slate-1/source/index.html.md

 });
 ```

-In addition to letting you know when an event has occurred by calling your function, many trigger pass through additional information about their respective event.
+In addition to letting you know when an event has occurred by calling your function, many triggers pass through additional information about their respective event.
 Let's take a look at a different trigger: MessageSent.
 This trigger is fired whenever a player sends a message.

-Let's make a trigger that, whenever the player sent a message with the word "ping", we display the message "Pong!".
+Let's make a trigger that, whenever the player sent a message with the word "ping", displays the message "Pong!".
 In order to do this, we need to accept the arguments passed in by the MessageSent trigger.
 You can see all the arguments that a trigger passes through in the javadocs linked above.
 The MessageSent trigger passes in the message event and the actual message.

-Many triggers are _cancellable_, meaning that they actually fire _before_ whatever the event in question happens.
+Many triggers are _cancellable_, meaning that they actually fire _before_ the event in question happens.
 In our case, our MessageSent trigger will fire before the chat message is actually sent.
 Cancelling the event is as easy as calling `cancel(event)`, however we won't do that here.

 We are interested in the message parameter.
 We simply check if it contains the word we are interested in, and if so, we use the `ChatLib` utility to send a message only visible to the player.
-You can read more about the `ChatLib` utility [here](TODO)
+You can read more about the `ChatLib` utility [here](#ChatLib)

 ## Module Organization